mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } optional<T>;

 struct {
-    HPKEPublicKey public_key;
-    Credential credential;
-} LeafNodeInfo;

-struct {
-    uint8 hash_type = 0;
+    uint32 leaf_index;
-    optional<LeafNodeInfo> info;
+    optional<ClientInitKey> info;
 } LeafNodeHashInput;
 ~~~~~

-The `public_key` and `credential` fields represent the leaf public
-key and the credential for the member holding that leaf,
+The content within the leaf of a ratchet tree is composed of
-respectively.
-The `info` field is equal to the null optional value
+a `ClientInitKey` when the leaf is populated.
+The `info` field is
-when the leaf is blank (i.e., no member occupies that leaf).
+equal to the null optional value when the leaf is blank (i.e., no
+member occupies that leaf).

-Likewise, the hash of a parent node (including the root) is the hash
+The intermediate nodes contain less information, the hash of a parent
+node (including the root) is the hash of a `ParentNodeHashInput`
-of a `ParentNodeHashInput` struct:
+struct:

 ~~~~~
 struct {